 Deposit Match Bonuses

 Deposit match bonuses award bonus money based on the amount a player deposits.
-The most commonly offered bonus across US iGaming platforms, deposit match bonuses, give players a percentage of a deposit back as a bonus, up to a certain amount.
+The most commonly offered bonus across US iGaming platforms, deposit match bonus codes, give players a percentage of a deposit back as a bonus, up to a certain amount.
 Players can deposit the maximum (usually $1,000) or go with the smallest deposit possible (usually $10) to take advantage of the deal.

 Using that offer, new players earn up to $1,000 in bonus money.
 Deposit match bonuses usually require a certain amount of playthroughs to unlock the bonus.

 Playthrough requires the player to wager a multiple of the deposit to unlock the full bonus.
 Playthrough requirements can range from 1x to 30x the deposit.

 On most platforms, the match bonus is unlocked in smaller increments as players advance through the playthrough requirement.